-How to Set Up Email Retargeting in AdWords
+How to Set Up Email Retargeting in Google Ads

 To target your email subscribers across the search or Display Network, you’ll need to create a Customer Match list.

-Remember, you’ll first need to download the list sigment you want to use from your the email software you use.
+Remember, you’ll first need to download the list segment you want to use from your email software.
 Most will give you this in CSV form, which you can then upload to Google.

 You can read up on formatting guidelines here.

-With that on hand, log into Google and click the tool icon in the top right of the sceen.
+With that on hand, log into Google and click the tool icon in the top right of the screen.

 Locate Shared Library and click “Audience Manager.”
 Then, from Page Menu on the left click “Audience Lists,” and the + button to create a new list.

-Select the “Customer List” option and and choose the file you want to upload.
+Select the “Customer List” option and choose the file you want to upload.

-If they’re on your email list and you’re following GDPR rules, that shouldn’t be a problem.
+If they’re on your email list and you’re following the General Data Protection Regulation (GDPR) rules, that shouldn’t be a problem.